 Virtual Volunteer Idea #9: Sign up to help transcribe historical documents or update Wikipedia pages

-If an older teen is into history, there are some interesting volunteer opportunities with the Smithsonian who can help transcribe historical documents and update relevant Wikipedia pages.
-They can use their love for learning and make an impact in these important organizations.
+If an older teen is into history, there are some interesting volunteer opportunities with the Smithsonian helping to transcribe historical documents and update relevant Wikipedia pages.
+They can use their love for learning and make an impact on these important organizations.

 Social-emotional learning skill: Self-regulation.
-Being in a virtual volunteer position takes a lot of skills since there’s no one overseeing you directly.
+Being in a virtual volunteer position takes a lot of skills as there is no one overseeing you directly.

 Virtual Volunteer Idea #10: Sew blankets and put together care bags

 There are so many kids in need, and comfort items like blankets can make a big difference.
 Volunteering with an organization like BinkyPatrol is a great way to give back.
 Right now, they’re also looking for donations of cloth masks as well.